 The infamous Red Light District is located adjacent to the Jordaan, but could hardly be any more different.
 If visiting Amsterdam, you absolutely must come and see what it's all about and the evening is probably the best time to do so.

-Even if, like the vast majority of the visitors, you have no intention of trying the drugs or the girls, the uniqueness of the area and the night-time vibe are an attraction in their own right.
-You will see plenty of women offering their services by dancing in full-height windows and a large number of cafés offering herbal teas and 'special' cakes.
+Even if, like the vast majority of visitors, you have no intention of trying the *cough cough* activities, the uniqueness of the area and the night-time vibe are an attraction in their own right.
+You will see plenty of women offering their services by dancing in full-height windows and a large number of cafés offering herbal teas and "special" cakes.

 Alongside these seedy establishments, there are actually a number of pretty decent restaurants which can make for a great dinner as you stroll through the crowded streets.
 Every kind of international cuisine has decent representation, so take your pick and reflect on your cultural enrichment.